Nurse witnessing documentation falsification: your legal obligation to report

 Your first reporting step is your charge nurse or direct supervisor.
 If the falsification involves your charge nurse, bypass that level and go to the nurse manager or unit director.

 Be factual and specific: what you observed, when, and who was involved.
 Do not editorialize or speculate about motive.
-Do not confront the colleague directly — that is not your role and it can create conflict that complicates the investigation.

 3. Escalate if the supervisor doesn’t act